necmigunduz/rose_necmi_enumarables/README.md

 > We created different methods that are designed to work like enumerable methods.
 The mission of this project was to get to understand the logic behind enumerable methods

-This is the first project of Ruby creatd by using Ruby, Linters, and VS Code.
+This is the second project of Ruby created using Ruby, Linters, and VS Code.
 ## Built With

 - Ruby